vivekkchaugule/vivekkchaugule/README.md

 This ignited my pursuit of a **Bachelor's in Computer Science**, where I delved into the intricacies of System and Web Programming, Computer Architecture, Databases, and Algorithms.
 Days and nights were devoted to constructing a line-following robot with an Arduino-C programming board, showcasing my prowess at local tech events, and culminating in crafting Android apps for the final project.

-A self-taught aficionado of modern web applications, I immersed myself in **SPA (Angular-MongoDB) architecture**, paving the way to a promising role as an Angular developer in a dynamic startup based in Bangalore.
+A self-taught aficionado of modern web applications, I immersed myself in learning **SPA (Angular-MongoDB) architecture**, paving the way to a promising role as an Angular developer in a dynamic startup based in Bangalore.
 The journey continued, contributing significantly to developing large-scale SaaS products and instilling a sense of accomplishment with every successful code run and real-world problem solved.

 The hunger for knowledge propelled me to master the intricacies of web applications, leading to a pivotal role at **Wrinom Solutions** as a **Senior Software Engineer**.
 Here, I orchestrate multiple projects using Python, Java, Angular, and modern cloud architectures while exploring innovative applications of **LLM - ChatGPT** to empower web and mobile solutions.